joelekstrom/libminesweeper/README.md

 bool contains_flag = *tile & TILE_FLAG;
 bool is_opened = *tile & TILE_OPENED;
 ```

+## Testing
+Run `make test` to run the unit tests.
+It might be a good idea to run the tests
+with your preferred compiler, to catch anything I might've missed.
+Please add an
+issue if any tests don't pass!

 ## Reference implementations:
 - [Terminal Mines](https://github.com/accatyyc/terminal-mines) An ncurses frontend for running in terminals